The Project has four main strands:

 Bestwood is easily the most attractive of the nineteenth century colliery developments in Nottinghamshire with the most varied designs of the inter-war years seen at Newstead, Blidworth and Warsop Vale.

 As a result of this research, a beautifully designed book with historic images has been published along with nine illustrated guides.
 The book is available to loan from all Nottinghamshire libraries.
 Or collect your very own free copy of the book and a set of guides from larger libraries.
-Here is the mining book to read and here are the guides:-
+Here is the mining book [PDF] to read and here are the guides:-

 Training for Building Owners and Managers and Conservation Building Skills for Students and Apprentices